jamal7x7/my-portfolio/src/posts/how-iavascript-works-5-types.md

 > To test if a variable is an array we can't simply type `typeof [1,2,3]` because it will return 'object', use `Array.isArray([1,2,3]) // true` instead.

 > In javascript variables don't have types, values do (unlike java, C, C++ ...)

+> Most values in javascript can behave like objects (by a procedure called boxing!), but that does'nt make them object! they are caracterised by one of the 8 javascript types [more...](https://www.ecma-international.org/ecma-262/11.0/index.html#sec-ecmascript-language-types)

+> The _tupeof_ operator always return a string!

 > <br/>
 > <br/>